 Minn.
 Stat.
-CLAIMS AND DISBURSEMENTS Workpaper Section Yes No Reference § 471.425, subd.
+CLAIMS AND DISBURSEMENTS 7 Workpaper Section Yes No Reference 8 471 405 2 Factification of a few that time are indicated by the contract and the standard assument Τ § 471.425, subd.
 4 2.
-For bills paid after the time period set by the contract or the standard payment period, did the government entity calculate and pay interest as requested by law? § 471.425, subd.
-4a 3.
-Did each contract between the government entity and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month?
-Note: The interest penalties in these questions do not apply to good faith disputes. § 471.381 Part II.
-Electronic or Wire Transfer Cities, Towns, and Counties A. If the city, town, or county used electronic or wire transfers to pay claims or make investments: Were the electronic identifiers used to authenticate or validate this government action approved by the governing board?
-2. Had the city, town, or county established policies and procedures to ensure the validity of the electronic approvals? § 385.071 3.
-In the case of a county, did the county board establish policies and procedures for investment and expenditure transactions by electronic transfer?
+For bills paid after the time period set by the contract or the standard payment period, did the government entity calculate and pay interest as required by subd.
+4 law? law: § 471.425, 3.
+Did each contract between the government entity and a prime contractor subd.
+4a require the prime contractor to pay subcontractors within ten days of receipt of subu.
+4a payment from the government entity or pay interest at the rate of 11⁄2 percent per month or any part of a month? per monus of any part of a monus.
+Note: The interest penalties in these questions do not apply to good faith disputes.

+§ 471.381 Part II.
+Electronic or Wire Transfer Cities, Towns, and Counties T A. If the city, town, or county used electronic or wire transfers to pay claims or make investments: Were the electronic identifiers used to authenticate or validate this \vdash government action approved by the governing board? government action approved by the governing board?
+2. Had the city, town, or county established policies and procedures to ensure the validity of the electronic approvals? variatly of the electronic approvals. § 385.071 3.
+In the case of a county, did the county board establish policies and procedures Ü for investment and expenditure transactions by electronic transfer?
 Part III.
-Claims and Disbursements - Statutory Cities § 412.271, subd.
-1 A. For all disbursements made on orders, were the orders drawn by the mayor and clerk upon the treasurer?
+Claims and Disbursements - Statutory Cities 8 412 271 A For all disharmons and an advantage of a surface of a surface descend for the surface of a sur П § 412.271, subd.
+1 A. For all disbursements made on orders, were the orders drawn by the mayor and Subu.
+1 clerk upon the treasurer?
 B. Have all claims been audited and allowed by the city council, except when issued for payment of judgments, salaries, and wages previously fixed by the council or by statute, principal and interest on obligations, rent and other fixed charges, the exact amount of which has been previously determined by contract authorized by the council or as provided in E and F below, or if the city has delegated authority to approve claims under Minn.
 Stat. § 412.271, subd.
-8? § 412.271, subd.
-2 C. Claims and Payment 1.
+8? § 412.271, C. Claims and Payment subd.
+2 1.
 Payroll a.
-If the city used an electronic time recording system, did the governing body adopt policies to ensure that the timekeeping and payroll methods used are accurate and reliable? b.
-If the city did not use an electronic time recording system: (1) Has the clerk maintained a payroll record giving the name of each employee and the number of hours or days worked by each?
+If the city used an electronic time recording system, did the governing body adopt policies to ensure that the timekeeping and payroll methods used are accurate and reliable? to TC(1) of distance and the second of the second of \vdash b.
+If the city did not use an electronic time recording system: (1) Has the clark maintained a payroll record giving the name of each \vdash $\vdash \vdash$ (1) Has the clerk maintained a payroll record giving the name of each employee and the number of hours or days worked by each? comployee and the number of nours of days worked by each?